-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Base price: $52,500

 Lordstown gets its name from Lordstown, Ohio, the town it plans to build electric pickup trucks in.
 Called Endurance, its first model is being developed using technology sourced from another startup named Workhorse.
-The specifications sheet lists four electric motors (one per wheel), 260 miles of range, 600 horsepower, and a $52,500 base price before incentives enter the equation.
+The specifications sheet lists four electric motors (one per wheel), 250 miles of range, 600 hp, and a $52,500 base price before incentives enter the equation.

 That’s a tall order to fill, and the firm ambitiously plans to beat Ford, General Motors, Rivian, and Tesla to the market by striking first.
-If it reaches its goal, expect to see the first examples of the Endurance roll out of a former General Motors factory by the end of 2020.
+It plans to begin delivering the Endurance in 2021.
+There’s a catch: Although you’ll theoretically be able to drive the Endurance in 2021, Lordstown stressed the truck is aimed at fleet operators, not private buyers.
+It’s not too far-fetched to speculate the company will sell trucks to private buyers sooner or later, especially as it expands its lineup, but it’s too early to tell when that will happen.

 Lotus Evija